A teaching memoir by Lori Baynham

 The first sip is sometimes a gentle slurp—not out of disregard for manners, but to avoid burning the tongue.
 That first little slurp marks the beginning of something remarkable: a gateway to healing.

-Emotional intoxication may not cause a trembling of the hands, but it certainly causes a trembling of the heart.
+Emotional addiction may not cause a trembling of the hands, but it certainly causes a trembling of the heart.
 When happiness is tethered to people and things outside oneself, another kind of desperation sets in—one that breeds resentment and loneliness, the common threads in all forms of addiction.

 Sometimes the consequences of addiction become so grave that the addict is willing to try anything to change.
 This is known as the gift of desperation — a powerful catalyst for transformation.

-Our slogan “slurp that coffee” honors the extraordinary gift that often begins with a gentle slurp of coffee and a willingness to begin anew.
+The very irreverent but appropriate slogan “slurp that coffee” honors the extraordinary gift that often begins with a gentle slurp of coffee and a willingness to begin anew.